 Second or Third Semester of CPT: If a second or third CPT is secured, you MUST register for credit, as these will count as electives since the degree requirement has already been fulfilled.
 If registering for credit, you must register during the semester in which the internship will be completed.
 Registration exception: For summer internships, you must pre-register in the prior spring semester.

-To register for internship credit, students should register during the standard registration period in SSOL or by visiting the Office of Student Affairs.
+To register for internship credit, students should register in SIPA U9013 during the standard registration period in SSOL or by consulting with the Office of Student Affairs.

-STEP 2: You must complete Part 1 and Part 2 of the CPT Request Form and bring it to SIPA OCS with a letter offering internship employment from your employer printed on employer's letterhead including:
+You must complete Part 1 and Part 2 of the CPT Request Form and bring it to OCS with a letter offering internship employment from your employer printed on employer's letterhead including:

 - beginning and ending dates of employment